 - Campaign drafts and experiments for Search and Display campaigns that make it easy to test how well Smart Bidding performs against your current bidding method.

-- Bid simulators that forecast the number of conversions that your ads might have received if you had set different CPA targets.
+- Simulators that forecast the number of conversions your ads might have received if you had set different CPA targets.

 - Alerts and notifications that flag issues with conversion tracking and provide clear steps for fixing them.

 Who it’s for

 Smart Bidding works successfully for businesses large and small.
 Smart Bidding can optimise based on data from all of your campaigns, so even new campaigns without data of their own may see increased performance.
 To evaluate results accurately, we recommend measuring performance over longer time periods that have at least 30 conversions, such as a month or longer (50 conversions for Target ROAS).
 Relevant keywords can be added to low volume campaigns to expand targeting and increase conversions.

 Advertisers that are using Smart Bidding must comply with applicable legal requirements and Google ads' policies.
 For example, you're responsible for ensuring that your use of Smart Bidding complies with Google's personalised advertising policies.
 It's important that you familiarise yourself with the contextual signals that are used in Smart Bidding so that you can determine whether Smart Bidding is appropriate for your business.

 Video ad conversion attribution for Smart Bidding